EricPaulin/signup-form/README.md

 # signup-form

-Sign-ip Form for a fictional brand.
+Sign-up Form for a fictional brand.